morningred88/AWS/EC2_high_availability_and_scalability.md

   **Metric are computed for the overall ASG instances** - Metric value does not from the minimum or the maximum but from the average.

+  ### Bound ASG with ELB

+  **Automatically Register new instances to a load balancer:** If you bound an ASG with ELB, the instances from ASG are going to be automatically registered to the target group of the ELB.

+  ##